Weekends (see events for dates)

 Club weekends provide an opportunity to access hills beyond the normal travelling distance for the monthly walks.
 We stay in bunkhouses or hostels in some of the more far flung parts of the UK.

-Weekends can be booked either at the meeting, or by contacting the Club Weekend Convener, Jane McMinn, by email.
+Weekends can be booked either at the meeting, or by contacting the Club Weekend Convener, June Smith by email.

 Booking Conditions